lelandpaul/ringingroom/app/templates/help.md

 ## Wheatley

-Wheatley is a computer ringer for Ringing Room, made by Ben White-Horne and Matthew Johnson and designed to be a _'ninja helper with no ego'_ - i.e. Wheatley will any number of bells to whatever you want to ring, but should fit in as much as possible to what you're ringing.
+Wheatley is a computer ringer for Ringing Room, made by Ben White-Horne and Matthew Johnson and designed to be a _'ninja helper with no ego'_ - i.e. Wheatley will ring any number of bells to whatever you want to ring, but should fit in as much as possible to what you're ringing.
 Wheatley is now available directly inside Ringing Room, without any installation.

 ### Enabling Wheatley

 Wheatley needs to be enabled on a per-tower basis with the switch in the [Tower Settings](#tower-settings).
 Once Wheatley is enabled, two things will happen:

-1. A user called "Wheatley" will appear permanently in the [Users](#users) list.
+1. A user called "Wheatley" will appear permanently in the [Users](#tower-controls) list.
 2. A box will appear above the chat with Wheatley's settings.

 To ring something with Wheatley, assign Wheatley to any bells that you need filled.
 You can use the _Fill In_ button in the Wheatley box to quickly assign all unassigned bells to Wheatley.